auerswal/sft/README.md

 Sometimes, if the tool is not a filter, it prints out a help screen if called without any operands (neither options nor arguments).

+Some of the tools complement each other.
+E.g., `ping_wrapper` allows using `ping_scan` on GNU/Linux, and `net2ips` uses `ipcalc`, either https://jodies.de/ipcalc or the `ipcalc` script from this collection.

 ### List of Single File Tools

 * `archive_url` - archive the given URLs in the